MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Debuggers.md

 The PowerShell debugger includes the following set of cmdlets:

-- `Set-PsBreakpoint`: Sets breakpoints on lines, variables, and commands.
+- `Set-PSBreakpoint`: Sets breakpoints on lines, variables, and commands.
-- `Get-PsBreakpoint`: Gets breakpoints in the current session.
+- `Get-PSBreakpoint`: Gets breakpoints in the current session.
-- `Disable-PsBreakpoint`: Turns off breakpoints in the current session.
+- `Disable-PSBreakpoint`: Turns off breakpoints in the current session.
-- `Enable-PsBreakpoint`: Re-enables breakpoints in the current session.
+- `Enable-PSBreakpoint`: Re-enables breakpoints in the current session.
-- `Remove-PsBreakpoint`: Deletes breakpoints from the current session.
+- `Remove-PSBreakpoint`: Deletes breakpoints from the current session.
-- `Get-PsCallStack`: Displays the current call stack.
+- `Get-PSCallStack`: Displays the current call stack.

 ## Starting and Stopping the Debugger